finos/open-source-readiness/docs/osr-resources/InnerSource.md

         alt="Image of slide number 4" />
     </div>
     <div class="slide-notes">
-      <p>Open source would not exist today if not for the strong
+      <p>open source would not exist today if not for the strong
         licensing leadership by the Free Software Foundation (FSF) and Open Source Initiative (OSI), encoded and supported by copyright law.
 Both used copyright law as